 This specialization derives its primary intellectual identity from the disciplines of history, philosophy, and sociology.
 The program draws upon perspectives from cultural studies, feminist theory, global studies, ethics, and other specialized forms of inquiry in critically examining all levels of competitive sport and other organized movement activities.
 We teach students to forge connections between theoretical considerations and potential solutions to a wide variety of real-world challenges.
 We are committed to the principles of diversity and social justice and to the provision of positive sport and movement experiences for all people.
 The majority of PhD students pursue careers as faculty in higher education after completing their degree.
 However, some have obtained positions outside of academia, for example in diversity services for major corporations.

 This specialization prepares graduates for positions as faculty members in higher education.
 The coursework for the program is developed between the student and the faculty advisor to meet the educational goals of the student.
 Students have the flexibility to develop a program that allows them to focus on the area of sport management in which they have an interest.
 Doctoral students will receive training in research design and methodology and are expected to conduct research outside the requirements of the classroom.

 - There is a $60 application fee for new applicants and a $30 fee for students who were previously enrolled as graduate students at UT.
 This must be paid online using a credit card.

 - Unofficial academic transcripts from every institution you have attended.
 International students should submit official or attested university records with certified translations if the records are not in English, along with degree confirmation.
 Official transcripts are required only after admission to the program.

-- GRE scores are required for all PhD applicants.
-The GRE must have been taken within five years of application date.
+- GRE scores are determined by specialization—see chart below.
+Any GRE score submitted must have been taken within five years of application date.